-10.9.1 Name-Directed Input.
-Input for name-directed formatting consists of a sequence of zero or more name-value subsequences separated by value separators.
-In each name-value subsequence, the name must be the name of an input list item, optionally qualified as noted.
+(4) A sequence of zero or more name-value sequences separated by value separators.

+In each name-value subsequence, the name must be the name of a namelist group object list item optionally qualified as noted.

-If a processor is capable of representing letters in both upper and lower case, the name may be in either case.
+30 If a processor is capable of representing letters in both upper and lower case, a group name and object name is without regard to case.
 Any subscripts or substring ranges appearing in the name must contain only integer constant expressions.

-Within the input data, each name must correspond to a specific input list name.
-Subscripts within input list names must be integer constants.
-If an input list name is the name of an array, the name in the input record corresponding to it may be either the array name or the name of an element of that array, indicated by qualifying the array name with constant subscripts.
-If the input list name is the name of a variable of derived type, the name in the input record may be either the name of the variable or of one of its components, indicated by qualifying the variable name with the appropriate component name.
+Within the input data, each name must correspond to a specific namelist group object name.
+Subscripts and substring ranges within namelist group object names must be integer constants.
+If a namelist group object name is the name of an array, the name in the input record corresponding to it may be either the array name or the name of an element or section of that array, indicated by qualifying the array name with constant subscripts.
+If the namelist group object name is the name of a variable of derived type, the name in the input record may be either the name of the variable or of one of its components, indicated by qualifying the variable name with the appropriate component name.
 Successive qualifications may be applied as appropriate to the shape and type of the variable represented.

-The order of names in the input records need not match the order of the input list items.

-The input records need not contain all the names of the input list items.
-The definition status of any names from the input list that do not occur in the input record remains unchanged.
+The order of names in the input records need not match the order of the namelist group object items.
+The input records need not contain all the names of the namelist group object items.
+The definition status of any names from the namelist group object that do not occur in the input record remains unchanged.
 The name in the input record may be preceded and followed by one or more optional blanks but must not contain embedded blanks.